haozhestat/haozhestat.github.io/_pages/about.md

 * My research interests lie on the automation, interpretation, inference, infrastructure and application for AI & machine learning.

 # News
+* July 30, 2025.
+We recently released [Telelogs](https://huggingface.co/datasets/netop/TeleLogs), a benchmark for Large Language Models in telecom logs analysis, by collaborating with the Netop Team in Huawei Paris Research Center.
+The paper  "Reasoning Language Models for Root Cause Analysis in 5G Wireless Networks" that introduces this dataset and our research work on 5G network RCA is available in arxiv.
 * September 20, 2024.
 Our paper about LLM hallucination detection has been accepted by EMNLP 2024 Main.
 * February 5, 2024.
 It is my great honor to be on the [Huaweier's Story of the Year](https://mp.weixin.qq.com/s/-dfrKbuwF-W7ZG8JYOFnMQ).
 * October 30, 2023.
 Our AI product "*[AskO3](https://asko3.o3community.huawei.com/asko3)*" was released together with the [O3 Community](https://www.huawei.com/en/news/2023/9/o3community-release) at Huawei Connect 2023 in Shanghai, China.